-Ensuring that this doesn’t happen with new builds is put through detailed assessments that each stage of the construction from materials and measurements to assessing possible outcomes of each decision made.
+Ensuring that this doesn’t happen with new builds is put through detailed assessments at each stage of the construction, from materials and measurements to assessing possible outcomes of each decision made.

-They also have to strictly follow rules and regulations to ensure everything is kept to the same high-quality standard to provide you with a home that will last generations.
+They also have to strictly follow the rules and regulations to ensure everything is kept to the same high-quality standard so that the longevity of your house will last generations.
 Most newly built houses come with a 10-year structural warranty certificate to give you a little peace of mind.

-Hiring Effective Building & Consultancy building inspector along with the contractors is your best bet at ensuring high-quality workmanship on your home.
-Poor design and sloppy workmanship can come with issues, repairs, and replacements much sooner than they are required.
+Hiring Effective Building & Consultancy building inspector along with the contractors is your best bet at ensuring high-quality workmanship and longevity of your house.
+Poor design and sloppy workmanship can come with issues, repairs, and replacements sooner than required.

-Keeping on top of maintaining your home will ensure that it’s going to last longer.
+Keeping on top of maintaining your home will ensure the longevity of your house.